dart-lang/site-www/src/content/guides/workspaces.md

 If the packages are going to be used together (as is commonly the case), this risk is a useful feature.
-It forces you to resolve incompatibilities between your packages when they arise, rather then when you start using the packages.
+It forces you to resolve incompatibilities between your packages when they arise, rather than when you start using the packages.
 :::

 To create a workspace: